 Introduction to Extranet

 Many of us are well aware of the internet.
-Internet is like a revolution and the dot com(.com) boom has not only changed our lives mentally or emotionally bringing products closer to customers but also financially by providing jobs throughout the world.
+The Internet is like a revolution, and the dot com(.com) boom has changed our lives mentally or emotionally, bringing products closer to customers and financially by providing jobs throughout the world.
 Continuing on the lines of the internet, we have an intranet, which is a private network only accessible to authorized users.
-The word “intra” means the internal and “net” means to network.
-Now moving to the next term which is “our” topic of discussion in the article, i.e. Extranet.
+The word “intra” means the internal, and “net” means to network.
+Now moving to the next term, “our” topic of discussion in the article, i.e., extranet.
 Theoretically defining extranet, it is a communications network that involves common internet protocols like the TCP/IP (Transport Control Protocol and the Internet Protocol) and used for information sharing outside the closed “intranet” group.

 What is Extranet?

-Now that we are introduced to the term extranet “theoretically” let us move ourselves to understand it deeper and get a hang of the word and its relevance in our lives, be it personally or professionally.
+Now that we are introduced to the term extranet “theoretically,” let us move ourselves to understand it deeper and get the hang of the word and its relevance in our lives, be it personally or professionally.
 An extranet is nothing but a private network that is typically used by an organization to share only a part of authorized information with other stakeholders outside the organization.
 These stakeholders can be suppliers, vendors, business stakeholders, or partners, or even any other business.
-Now you would be wondering on how extranet and internet is different, though both subscribe to sharing of authorized information outside the organization.
-Let us take that question to answer first and then holistically look into extranet.
-In Extranet one would require authorized login credentials to view some extra information.
-For example, only if a person logs in to your travel booking site, they would be able to investigate how much money is there with them in their wallet, which otherwise one won’t be able to access and see.
-Some people do think extranet as a “perceived state of mind” of the organization sharing information to outside stakeholders.
+Now you would be wondering how extranet and internet are different, though both subscribe to sharing authorized information outside the organization.
+Let us take that question to answer first and then holistically look into the extranet.
+In Extranet, one would require authorized login credentials to view some extra information.
+For example, only if a person logs in to your travel booking site they would be able to investigate how much money is there with them in their wallet, which otherwise one won’t be able to access and see.
+Some people do think extranet is a “perceived state of mind” of the organization sharing information to outside stakeholders.

-Now that a few extra information, which might be confidential to authorized stakeholders, its been presented through an extranet, one would require security and privacy in a more stringent fashion.
-The security steps which can be a bit more stringent are firewall server management, digital certificate issuance, messages getting encrypted while transferring, or even using VPNs which helps in tunneling through a private network.
+Now that a few extra pieces of information, which might be confidential to authorized stakeholders, ‘s been presented through an extranet, one would require security and privacy in a more stringent fashion.
+The security steps that can be a bit more stringent are firewall server management, digital certificate issuance, messages getting encrypted while transferring, or even using VPNs to tunnel through a private network.
 All in all, extranet does come in helpful when one needs to connect their business with customers and other stakeholders through a private network.

 Application of Extranet

-- In Extranet, the encapsulation is done at the boundary of networks only and only through IPSEC complaint routers.
+- In Extranet, the encapsulation is done at the boundary of networks only and only through IPSEC compliant routers.